 What will DDW look like this year?

-Can I also take part in the live event?
+Can I also participate virtually in DDW21?

 When will my application be approved?

 All applications will be assessed by the DDW programme team according to the selection criteria (see the participant page).
 You will be notified within 4 weeks of your application whether you have been accepted or rejected.
 IMPORTANT: do not forget to click on 'Submit project' to actually submit your application!
 The application won't be processed until the form has been fully completed and submitted.

 What happens if there is another COVID-19 outbreak?

 Unfortunately, we cannot predict the impact of such an outbreak.
 We are doing everything possible to ensure the festival goes ahead in physical form, but we, too, are dependent in this respect on the advice of the National Institute for Public Health and Environment (RIVM) and measures taken by the Dutch government.
 Depending on these developments, we will have to adjust the physical festival accordingly.

 The preview of the DDW21 programme will be available online from September.